stegru/Morphic.TrayButton/README.md

 Displays a button on the task tray, by shrinking the window list and positioning itself between that and the notification area.

+This looks and smells like a notification icon, but it's always visible.

 The taskbar is a window, having child windows like this:

     [start][search][windows                 ][icons|clock]